panzerdp/dmitripavlutin.com/content/posts/167-vue-props-destructure/index.md

 Vue [composition API](https://vuejs.org/guide/extras/composition-api-faq.html) uses an [imperative approach](https://en.wikipedia.org/wiki/Imperative_programming) to code the behavior of components.
 Compared to the [options API](https://vuejs.org/guide/typescript/options-api.html), I find the composition API being more brittle while sacrificing a bit in explicitness.

 The [reactivity API](https://vuejs.org/api/reactivity-core.html) adds many possibilities to the composition API, while, again, keeping the code brief.
-But sometimes the reactivity in Vue might work in a surprising way, for example, sometimes you might unexpectedly lose the reactivity of data.
+But sometimes the reactivity in Vue might work surprisingly, for example, you might unexpectedly lose the reactivity of data.

 In this post, you will learn how to correctly destructure props of a Vue component so that props do not lose reactivity.